Chaka Khan: 1973–1978: Early career with Rufus

 In 1973, Rufus signed with ABC Records and released their eponymous debut album.
 Despite their fiery rendition of Stevie Wonder's "Maybe Your Baby" from Wonder's acclaimed Talking Book and the modest success of the Chaka-led ballad "Whoever's Thrilling You (Is Killing Me)", the album failed to gain attention.
 That changed when Wonder himself collaborated with the group on a song he had written for Khan.
 That song, "Tell Me Something Good", became the group's breakthrough hit, reaching No. 3 on the Billboard Hot 100 in 1974, later winning the group their first Grammy Award.
 The single's success and the subsequent follow-up, "You Got the Love", which peaked at No. 11 on the Billboard Hot 100 and No. 1 on the R&B chart, helped their second parent album, Rags to Rufus, go platinum, selling over a million copies.
 From 1974 to 1979, Rufus released six platinum-selling albums including Rufusized, Rufus Featuring Chaka Khan, Ask Rufus, Street Player and Masterjam.
 Hits the group scored during this time included "Once You Get Started", "Sweet Thing", "Hollywood", "At Midnight (My Love Will Lift You Up)", and "Do You Love What You Feel".

 The band gained a reputation as a live performing act, with Khan becoming the star attraction, thanks to her powerful vocals and stage attire—which sometimes included Native American garb and showing her midriff.
 Most of the band's material was written and produced by the band itself with few exceptions.
 Khan has also been noted for being an instrumentalist playing drums and bass; she also provided percussion during her tenure with Rufus.
 Most of her compositions were collaborations with guitarist Tony Maiden.
 Relations between Khan and the group, particularly between her and drummer Andre Fischer, became stormy.
 Several members left with nearly every release.
 While Khan remained in the group, she signed a solo contract with Warner Bros.
 Records in 1978.
-While Khan was busy at work on solo material, Rufus released three albums without her participation including 1979's Numbers, 1980's Party 'Til You're Broke, and 1983's Seal in Red.
+While Khan was busy at work on solo material, Rufus released three albums without her participation, including 1979's Numbers, 1980's Party 'Til You're Broke, and 1983's Seal in Red.
+Outside of her work with Rufus, Khan provided backing vocals on singer-songwriter Stephen Bishop's first album, Careless (1976), on the tracks "Little Italy", "Save It For A Rainy Day" and "Never Letting Go".
+The album went gold.